 Roslea, Ryan's and Riverside Medical Centre....working in collaboration!

-The partners at the Riverside Medical Centre are pleased to announce the beginning of a more formal working arrangement between the three medical centres serving Bamber Bridge and its surrounding areas.
-The agreement, signed earlier this week will enable the three practices to join up their approaches in respect of local health care initiatives; the first of which will be the Primary Care Support Scheme - an initiative intended to enhance the health needs of the 'over-75' population.
+The partners at the Riverside Medical Centre are pleased to announce a more formal working arrangement between the three medical centres serving Bamber Bridge and its surrounding areas.
+The agreement, enables the three practices to join up their approaches in respect of local health care initiatives; the first of which is the Primary Care Support Scheme (Increased Access).

 The Riverside Medical Centres partners are very much looking forward to exploring the opportunities, and dealing with the challenges, that such an arrangement brings, but firmly believe this is a step in the right direction to enhancing primary care health service in the locality.

 The number of patients who do not attend pre-booked appointments is rising.

 Please see the figures below from (**************).
 Many hours of wasted valuable clinician time when we have patients who are desperately seeking an appointment.
 I am sure after reading the figures you will understand the need for the DNA policy we have in place here at Riverside.

 THE FIGURES BELOW WILL BE UPDATED WHEN WE RESSUME NORMAL SURGERY

 Number of Patients Who